Fintan/grunt-haxe/README.md

 Compile Haxe to JavaScript

-Haxe is a open-source, multi-platform programming language with many advanced features.
+Haxe is an open-source, multi-platform programming language with many advanced features.
 Visit the [Haxe website] [haxe_www] to learn more.
 A list of advanced features can be found [here][haxe_features].

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-haxe`